Best Futures Brokers

 TradeStation – Best for Lowest Trading Fees

 When it comes to offering the lowest fees per contract in the futures market, no one stands out better than TradeStation.
-At $1.50 per side/per contract, this broker is the best budget-friendly option for active traders planning on keeping their operating costs to the barest minimum.
+At $1.50 per side/per contract, some brokers may be a budget-friendly choice for active traders looking to minimize costs.

 In terms of the effectiveness of trading platforms, the brokerage desktop and mobile platforms are well above the industry average.
 It carries over 350 futures products – one of the largest selections in the market.
 Clients will find an assortment of trading tools and resources offering detailed analytics and real-time market data to help them make more informed decisions.